Phthalocyanine for COVID-19: real-time meta analysis of 4 studies

 medication delivery; and investigators may have hidden agendas or vested

-interests influencing design, operation, analysis, and the potential for
+interests influencing design, operation, analysis, reporting, and the

 High quality RCTs for novel acute diseases are more challenging, with